-Evidence Aid will hold a 2-day course on systematic reviews on 13-14 November at 10.00-16.30 at the Queen's University, Belfast.
+Evidence Aid will hold a two-day training programme on systematic reviews on 13-14 November at 10.00-16.30 at the Queen's University, Belfast.
 The course will place systematic reviews in the context of disasters and the provision of humanitarian aid, both medical and non-medical.

 William Savedoff of the Center for Global Development blogs on 3ie's journey from being a start-up to maturity.
 The appointment of Emmanuel (Manny) Jimenez as the new executive director marks a transition in the organisation.

 "With the transition to a new executive director, 3ie will be able to build on past success while drawing on the different qualities and depth of experience and expertise that Manny Jimenez will bring to the post," says Savedoff.

 The announcement of the Emmanuel Jimenez as the next 3ie executive director was featured on Hindustan Times (23 July 2014), the Indian national daily.

 The Chair of 3ie, Richard Manning, has announced that the 3ie Board of Commissioners has appointed Emmanuel Jimenez to succeed Howard White as the executive director of 3ie in early 2015.
 Dr Jimenez is currently director, public sector evaluations in the Independent Evaluation Group of the World Bank.